meilisearch/documentation/learn/advanced/asynchronous_operations.md

 # Asynchronous operations

-Index updates are processed **asynchronously**.
+All index writes are processed **asynchronously**.
 This means that task requests are not handled as soon as they are received—instead, MeiliSearch places these operations in a queue and processes them in the order they were received.

 ## Which operations are async?